-Advent Wreaths and Advent in Germany
+Advent Wreaths and an Advent in Germany

-And making the annual Advent Wreath is an unmissable Christmas tradition for many.
+While making the annual Advent Wreath is an unmissable Christmas tradition for many.

 Fronds of evergreens, conifer or box, purchased, or from the countryside or garden, are bound onto a straw or twisted twig ring base to make an evergreen circle.

-For Advent four candles are attached securely with special pins, with one to be lit on each of the four Sundays leading to Christmas until by the fourth Sunday all four are burning.
+For Advent four candles are attached securely with special pins, with one lit on each of the four Sundays leading to Christmas, so by the fourth Advent Sunday all four will be burning.

 Lights are turned out, the candle lit and it flickers to a background of Christmas stories, Christmas carols or old and much loved German Christmas poems.
-Wonderful times.

 Advent, Advent, ein Lichtlein brennt,